-Sloop-rigged, she was launched by Dutch builder Royal Huisman Shipyard in 2000 and fully refitted in 2018.
-Constructed in Alustar aluminium, she was built to ABS class for Hull and Systems for Pleasure Craft classification.
+Sloop-rigged, she was launched by Dutch builder Royal Huisman Shipyard in 2000 and most recently refitted in 2021.
+Constructed in Alustar aluminium, she was built to ABS class and Pleasure Craft classification.
 Naval architecture comes from German Frers, with a contemporary styled interior by the UK's Andrew Winch Design Group.

 Spiip is equipped with a carbon rig and in boom furling system from Martin Marine and she has a clean, simple deck arrangement with a self-tacking jib.
 Her keel has been developed using computational fluid dynamics analysis and she has a daggerboard that protrudes from within the bulb, increasing draft from 12.8’ to 19.00’, thereby maximizing upwind performance.